doublesecretagency/craft-starratings/README.md

 ***

->This version is for Craft 3.
-To install it, visit the Plugin Store in your site's Control Panel.
->
->For the Craft 2 version, see [doublesecretagency.com/plugins/star-ratings](https://www.doublesecretagency.com/plugins/star-ratings)

-***

 ## Rate Elements

 Just specify the element ID of the item you want to rate.
 Any element type (Entry, Asset, User, etc) will work!